joshuaroy873/NR-Scope-nrOccupancy/README.md

 (Mar 27, 2024) Fan added support for PDSCH and PUSCH mapping type B for DCI decoding, thank Fan.
 Found a bug that we didn't use SLIV in SIB 1 or RRC Setup for time domain resource mapping, which previously happens to have the same calculation results (the first row of default mapping type A and SLIV 53 for downlink).
 Now it's solved.
 Also debugged the timestamp function.

+(Mar 30, 2024) Now the code's `log` and `to_google` functions work with multiple threads (USRPs), we are one step away from real-time carrier aggregation calculation.
+We can calculate the carrier aggregation information from the written logs now in an off-line manner.

 ## TODOs

 There are some on-going plans for the near future: